regolith-linux/website/content/en/docs/Customize/packages.md

 ## Package Δ between Stock Ubuntu and Regolith Linux

 When installing Regolith via PPA, the user has control and visibility over all package changes via their package installation tool of choice, likely `apt`, `dpkg`, or `synaptic`.
 However when installing Regolith via the Ubuntu Installer, the user does not see what packages are installed as part of that process.
+To cut down the size of the installer download, some packages were removed from the Ubuntu installer.

+### Regolith 1.2

 For Regolith 1.2, the following packages are removed from stock Ubuntu:

 * ubuntu-session
 * libreoffice-*
 * rythmbox-*

 Of course, any of these packages can be re-added by the user after installation using a variety of tools including the app store.

+### Regolith 1.3

+For the 1.3 release of Regolith, changes from baseline Ubuntu are [documented here](https://regolith-linux.org/docs/reference/releases/regolith-1.3-release-notes/#iso-generation).